Going Blank Again: Release

-Reception
+Reception and legacy

 Reviewing the album at the time, British music weekly NME noted that they did not have high hopes for Going Blank Again but that Ride "did the business" and restored the magazine's faith in the band, noting particularly that they had taken on board a diverse set of influences and developed their sound:

 This LP has some top punk rock bass guitar on it!
 Some new effects pedals!
 New ideas!
 It is not Going Nowhere Again which is the album we feared they'd make.
 Instead, GBA fills in the lines between Ride's beauty with cement and then builds like a demon.
 There is no stone left unturned, as they open up to new reference points... would you believe King Crimson?
 New Order?
 The Who?
 The Beach Boys?
 Ride have reinvented themselves whilst retaining all the cuteness of Haircut One Hundred.

 An academic study on My Bloody Valentine's seminal shoegazing album Loveless mentions that the tracks of Going Blank Again are "predictive" of later genres of indie rock, and notes that the seventh track "Cool Your Boots" is a "shoegazing classic".
-"Leave Them All Behind" ranked number 273 in NME's list of The 500 Greatest Songs of All Time, whilst the album itself ranked at number 407 in the corresponding greatest albums list published a year earlier.
+"Leave Them All Behind" ranked number 273 in NMEs list of The 500 Greatest Songs of All Time, whilst the album itself ranked at number 407 in the corresponding greatest albums list published a year earlier.

+Pitchfork listed the song at number 5 on its list of the best shoegaze albums of all time.
+Staff writer Ben Cardew said: "It’s tight, audacious, and supremely confident."